-If you love a good, old fashioned cake, this Banana Date Cake with Walnut and Honey Glaze is the cake for you!
-Richly spiced date and walnut studded Banana Date Cake is a deliciously moist cake with a with buttery sweet, nutty glaze that is hard to resist.
+If you love a good, old-fashioned cake, this Banana Date Cake with Walnut and Honey Glaze is the cake for you.
+Made with ripe bananas, sweet chopped dates and crunchy walnuts, it has a wonderful depth of flavour and the buttery sweet, nutty glaze is hard to resist!

-Banana Date Cake is perfect for any occasion and it’s definitely one of those cakes that gets even better as it sits.
-So whether your family is big or small, this is the sort of cake you will enjoy having on hand.
+This banana cake with dates and walnuts is perfect for any occasion plus it is definitely one of those cakes that gets even better as it sits.
+So whether your family is big or small, this is the sort of cake you will enjoy having on hand for afternoon tea, unexpected guests or enjoying with a cup of coffee.
+It’s a straight-forward, no-fuss cake recipe that comes together easily with everyday ingredients.

 Banana Date Cake with Walnut and Honey Glaze – Printable Recipe